 - What do I do if I’m not on the Master Spreadsheet at all?

 If you do not see your name on the Master Spreadsheet, you may still be eligible for an award.
 If you believe that you are, or were, an owner of a property with Chinese drywall attributable to Taishan (or otherwise covered by this litigation) and you wish to participate in the Settlement, you must submit a Claim Form, which is available [here], and follow instructions on the Claim Form for submitting supporting documentation.
-Claim Forms must be submitted by DATE TBD.
+Claim Forms must be submitted by Wednesday, February 12, 2020.
 The Claim Form identifies the type of drywall covered by this litigation.
 The Claims Administrator will determine if you are eligible for an award under the Settlement and will provide you with an explanation of its decision.

 - What do I do if my name is listed on the Master Spreadsheet but I disagree with the information about me on the Master Spreadsheet?